Airplane-Team/sample-challenges/README.md

 Copy and paste your challenge file into the Shirley Challenge Creator.

-You can copy the whole file, but there are certain restrictions- most notably, no `//` inside a string and no strings with single quotes `' example '`.
+For challenges in Typescript, you can copy the whole file, but there are certain restrictions- most notably, no `//` inside a string and no strings with single quotes `' example '`.

 The most up to date production version of the Challenge Creator can be found at: